Planning update on proposals for Old Brewers Yard – Guinness experience

 There is a positive educational element, highlighting the history of brewing in the area, training young people, and restoring a little brewing activity in one of the old brewery buildings.
 But these benefits do not, in our view, outweigh the issues with the proposals as they currently stand.

-All the documents for planning application ref.
-22/02009/FULL can be found on Westminster’s planning portal here, where people can also login to their Westminter account (or quickly create one) and submit their comments.
+All the documents for the planning application (ref.
+22/02009/FULL) can be found on Westminster’s planning portal here, where people can also submit their comments (select the ‘Comments’ tab then click on ‘Login and make a comment’ to login to your Westminster account or quickly create one).
 We attempt to summarise the proposals, and our take on them, below.

-(Licence applications for the same buildings were submitted in March.
-Information can be found about those on our Licensing update page here).
+Please note that Licence applications for the same buildings were submitted in March.
+Information can be found about those on our Licensing update page here, but Planning and Licensing are separate regimes and comments made on one will not be shared with the other.

 The uses proposed for various building areas are: